defencedigital/moduk-service-manual/src/design/naming-services-in-defence.md

 Check the [GOV.UK guidance on naming your service](https://www.gov.uk/service-manual/design/naming-your-service/).

+### When to take a different approach

+In Defence, sometimes it is not appropriate to be open about what a service does.
+It might be necessary to use a code name.

+For example: Project MORPHEUS.

+In all other cases, follow the GOV.UK approach.

 ## Acronyms in service names

 It is always best to avoid acronyms in service names.
 This can sometimes be difficult in Defence.